-- If your child has a temperature over 38°C you should contact the team (details below) to arrange for your child to have a blood test at the hospital urgently. - Many people ask if Hydroxycarbamide increases the risk of cancer.
-We all have a risk of developing cancer during our lifetime. - Some medications increase this risk a little, and this is true of a few medications which work in a similar way to hydroxycarbamide. - There is no evidence that the risk of cancer is increased in patients with sickle cell disease who take Hydroxycarbamide, and we now have 20 years of evidence to support this.

-- Fertility There is evidence that suggests that Hydroxycarbamide can lower the sperm count of young men.
+- If your temperature is over 38°C you should contact the team (details below) to arrange an urgent blood test at the hospital. - Many people ask if Hydroxycarbamide increases the risk of cancer.
+We all have a risk of developing cancer during our lifetime. - Some medications increase this risk a little, and this is true of a few medications which work in a similar way to hydroxycarbamide. - There is no evidence that the risk of cancer is increased in patients with sickle cell disease who take Hydroxycarbamide, and we now have 20 years of evidence to support this. - Fertility There is evidence that suggests that Hydroxycarbamide can lower the sperm count of young men.
 However, it does increase again when they stop taking the medication.
 It is currently unclear about the effect on pre-pubertal boys. - Males on Hydroxycarbamide can be offered sperm cryopreservation above the age of 14 years, usually completed when they are 17-18 years of age.

-Please note that if your child experiences a sickle cell crisis with pain, even severe pain, you must continue to give the hydroxycarbamide.
+Please note that if you experience a sickle cell crisis with pain, even severe pain, you must continue to take the hydroxycarbamide.